Pest Control Services

 When to Handle Pests Yourself

-You can tackle pest issues yourself when:
+You can carry out a DIY pest control when:

 Signs You Need Professional Intervention

-You've tried DIY methods multiple times with no success
+You’ve tried DIY methods multiple times with no success.

-The infestation is spreading or returning quickly
+The infestation is spreading or coming back quickly.

-You're dealing with dangerous pests like wasps, scorpions, or venomous spiders
+You’re dealing with dangerous pests like wasps, scorpions or venomous spiders.

-There are pests that can cause structural damage (termites, carpenter ants)
+There are pests that can cause structural damage (termites, carpenter ants).

-You spot bed bugs (these are notoriously difficult to eliminate)
+You spot bed bugs (these are notoriously difficult to eliminate).

-You have children or pets and worry about chemical exposure
+You have children or pets and worry about chemical exposure.

 Cost Comparison and Value Assessment